beaverbuilder/documentation/docs/beaver-builder/layouts/advanced-tab/visibility.md

 ![Visibility section in the Advanced tab](/img/beaver-builder/advanced-tab--visibility--1.jpg)

 :::info
-The **Stacking Order** option is only available for [Columns](columns/index.md).
+The **Stacking Order** option is only available for **Columns**.
 :::

 ## Breakpoint

 By default, every row, column, and module is visible on every device size.
-You can use the [Breakpoint](responsive/breakpoints.md) setting to hide individual rows, columns, and modules for certain device sizes.
-In the [Global Settings](user-interface/global-settings.md#medium-device-breakpoint), you can view the default breakpoints and set custom values.
+You can use the Breakpoint setting to hide individual rows, columns, and modules for certain device sizes.
+In the Global Settings, you can view the default breakpoints and set custom values.

 ### Device Toggle Icons